 Is now the right time to refinance?

-For some homeowners, it could still be a good time to refinance, but that opportunity could be quickly coming to an end.
+For some homeowners, it could still be a good time to refinance, but that opportunity is quickly coming to an end.

 But by any historical measure home loans remain incredibly cheap.